 While science and mathematics graduates seem to have slightly lower employment rates across the overall subject spectrum, they are much more likely to take up further study or training, compared to other graduates: Biology 20.3%; Chemistry 22%; Physical and geographical sciences 15%; Physics 24.1%; and Mathematics 13.5%.

-Life Sciences and Biotech aims to continue to grow biotechnology related turnover in Scotland to £8 billion by 2025.
+The life sciences and biotech sector aims to continue to grow biotechnology related turnover in Scotland to £8 billion by 2025.